 If you wish to replace the default data set with localised data for your course, this can easily be done with tools built into QGIS.
-The region you choose to use should have a good mix of urban and rural
+The region you choose to use should have a good mix of urban and rural areas, containing roads of differing significance, area boundaries (such as nature reserves or farms) and surface water, such as streams and rivers.

-- Open a new QGIS project - In the Vector menu dropdown, select $OpenStreetMap \rightarrow Download\ Data$.
-You can then manually enter the co-ordinates of the region you wish to use, or you can use an existing layer to set the co-ordinates. - Choose a location to save the resulting .osm file and click Ok:
+- Open a new QGIS project - In the Vector menu dropdown, select OpenStreetMap → Download Data.
+You can then manually enter the co-ordinates of the region you wish to use, or you can use an existing layer to set the co-ordinates.

+• Choose a location to save the resulting .osm file and click Ok: